Caitlin Clark full injury history: Every ailment that's caused her to miss games in her WNBA career

 Golden State Valkyries v Indiana Fever | Michael Hickey/GettyImages

 Health and availability were a big part of Caitlin Clark's success at Iowa, helping her break numerous records, including the all-time NCAA scoring record for both men and women.
-That health largely carried over to her first WNBA season, but things have gone off the rails in 2025.
+That health largely carried over to her first WNBA season, but things went completely off the rails in 2025.

-The Indiana Fever entered this season with championship aspirations but have been forced to muddle through as Clark hasn't been available for more than five games in a row at any point.
-Here's a full history of her injuries and availability from before this season, as well as the ailments that have disrupted her second year in the WNBA.
+The Indiana Fever entered that season with championship aspirations but were forced to muddle through the regular season without Clark for more than five games in a row at any point.
+Here's a full history of her injuries and availability from before this season, as well as the ailments that disrupted her second year in the WNBA.

 Caitlin Clark at Iowa